Jelmerovereem/localhost-logger/README.md

 # localhost-logger

-A package to log your IPv4 address + port to your terminal, so you can debug on other devices like your phone.
+A zero-dependency utility for logging your local network IPv4 address to the console.
+Useful for testing web apps on other devices.

 ## Usage
 **CommonJS syntax**